addrummond/imask/README.markdown

 Messages which are retrieved from the POP server are marked as unseen (i.e. unread) on the IMAP server, unless `imapReadOnly` is true.
-Applications connecting to the POP server must use PASS authentication with the username `popUsername` and the password `popPassword`.
+Applications connecting to the POP server must use PASS authentication with one of the username/password pairs specified in the configuration file.

 The `imapMessageAgeLimitDays` option can be used to stop imask retrieving old messages from the IMAP server, even if they are